TheRoccoB/hetzner-billing-auto-shutdown-and-notif/README.md

-# Hetzner Alert and Kill
+# Hetzner Billing - Auto-Shutdown and Slack Notifications

 A GitHub Actions-based monitoring tool that tracks Hetzner server bandwidth usage, sends Slack alerts when thresholds are exceeded, and can automatically shut down servers to prevent excessive bandwidth charges.